Luxury Vs. Budget: Types Of Body Wash Compared

 Recommended Products

-Turmeric Kojic Acid Soap: Bar soap with dual brightening actives.
-Great for targeted body concerns.
-See the complete guide.
+Turmeric Kojic Acid Soap: Bar soap with dual brightening actives, great for targeted body concerns.
+See the complete guide or stock up with the 6-pack.

-Turmeric Body Scrub: Exfoliation + brightening in one step.
+Turmeric Body Scrub: Exfoliation plus brightening in one step.
 Use 2-3 times weekly.
 See body scrub benefits.

-For complete body care routines, see our body exfoliation schedule and evening body routine.
+For complete body care routines, see our body exfoliation schedule, weekly body care calendar, and evening body routine.

 Frequently Asked Questions